-Note: This keyset type cannot use keyset daughter boards or the 14 button strip.
+Note: The DS 5007S keyset cannot use keyset daughter boards.

-DS 5064B AOM (See Figure 2-5)
+DS 5064B AOM (See Figure 2-6)

 - 64 programmable keys with red lights - A maximum of 4 can be assigned to any keyset to provide additional programmable keys - The maximum number of DS 5064B AOMs per system is limited by the available DLI ports.